Ice Cold in Alex: Plot

 Pugh, troubled by van der Poel's lack of knowledge of the South African Army's tea-brewing technique, spies on him when he walks off alone, supposedly to dig a latrine, and thinks he sees a radio antenna.
 At night, when they turn on the ambulance headlights to see what van der Poel is doing, he blunders into quicksand in a panic and submerges his pack.
-Anson and Murdoch confirm it contains a radio set and drag him to safety.
+Anson and Murdoch confirm that it contains a radio set and drag him to safety.
 Realising van der Poel is probably a German spy, they choose not to confront him since Katy must be hand-cranked in reverse up a sand dune escarpment and his strength is crucial to their success.

-The party concludes they don't want to see van der Poel shot for espionage, and after they reach Alexandria, Anson delivers everyone's papers except van der Poel's to the Military Police check point.
-He reports that "van der Poel" is a lost German soldier who surrendered to them under his parole (word of honour).
-The MP's agree to let the party have a farewell drink with their captive before taking him into custody as a prisoner of war.
-They go into a bar where Anson consumes a cold beer with relish but a Corps of Military Police officer arrives before they've finished the first round of drinks to arrest van der Poel.
-Anson, indebted to van der Poel for saving their lives, says that if he gives his real name he'll be treated as a prisoner of war rather than executed as a spy.
-Van der Poel admits to being a German engineer officer.
-Pugh rips his fake South African dog tags off and they say their farewells, concluding they were "all against the desert, the greater enemy."
+The party concludes they do not want to see van der Poel shot for espionage, and after they reach Alexandria, Anson delivers everyone's papers except van der Poel's to the military police checkpoint.
+He reports that "van der Poel" is a lost German soldier who surrendered to them under parole.
+The MPs agree to let the party have a farewell drink with their captive before taking him into custody.
+They go into a bar where Anson downs a cold beer with relish but a Corps of Military Police officer arrives before they have finished the first round of drinks to arrest van der Poel.
+Anson, indebted to van der Poel for saving their lives, says that if he gives his real name he will be treated as a prisoner of war rather than executed as a spy.
+Van der Poel admits to being a German engineer officer, real name Otto Lutz.
+Pugh rips Lutz's fake South African dog tag off and they say their farewells.
+Before he leaves Lutz makes a short farewell speech, concluding that he had learned things about the English that were not what he had been taught, and that they have all had "quite an experience.
+All against the desert, the greater enemy."